elB4RTO/zsh-themes/antares/README.md

   - `BG` represents a background color
   - anything that follows indicates the element it applies to

-The following is the list of available options for the colors:<br/>
+The following is the list of all the available options for the colors:<br/>
 `ZSH_ANTARES_FG_EXECTIME`<br/>
 `ZSH_ANTARES_FG_ERRVAL`<br/>
 `ZSH_ANTARES_FG_DECO`<br/>